OpenVPN/openvpn-build/windows-msi/README.rst

 ``build-and-package.ps1`` script described above.

-The ``build.wsf`` is a simple Makefile type building tool used to generate MSI packages and EXE installers.
+The ``build.wsf`` is a simple Makefile type building tool used to generate MSI packages.
 It expects OpenVPN and its dependencies to be built and in the directory layout described above.
 It was developed to avoid Microsoft Visual Studio or GNU Make requirements.
 Refer to ``build.wsf`` for exact usage::